ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

         $d->note($d->whole, $cadence->[0]->@*);           # only use the 1st
     }

-For reference, here is the overly-complicated transposition subroutine:
+For reference, here is the chord transposition subroutine:

     sub transposition {
         my ($transpose, $chord, $md) = @_;